U.S. Treasury securities

 - Treasury bonds are issued with a maturity of more than 10 years, most commonly for a period of 30 years.
 Interest is paid every 6 months.

 - Treasury Floating Rate Notes (FRNs) are issued with a maturity of 2 years.
 The interest rate on a Treasury FRN, which resets weekly, is the sum of 2 components: the index rate, which is tied to the rate of a recently auctioned 13-week Treasury bill, and the spread, which is set when the FRN is first auctioned and remains fixed for the life of the FRN.
+As Treasury bill rates rise, the FRN's interest payments will increase.
+Similarly, as Treasury bill rates fall, the FRN's interest payments will decrease.
 Interest is paid quarterly.
+Floating Rate Notes may have a negative spread, which was set at the auction.
+This means that the yield on this floating rate note will be lower than the yield of the current 13-week Treasury bill.

 - The interest income on Treasury securities is subject to federal taxes but is exempt from state and local taxes.